dhm-blue-phoenix/Backend---KanMind/README.md

 Welcome to the backend of the KanMind project!
 This Django-based API provides the server logic for an application.
 It allows managing boards, tasks and users through RESTful endpoints.

-## ✅ Project Status
-**COMPLETE AND FULLY TESTED** - All endpoints implemented according to API documentation with full test coverage.

-## API Endpoints
-See [PROJECT_STATUS.md](PROJECT_STATUS.md) for complete endpoint documentation and test results.

 ## Requirements
 **Python:** 3.12 (the project requires Python 3.12 or higher for local development).
 Check your Python version: <br>